TritonDataCenter/manatee/docs/user-guide.md

 ### ZFS
 Manatee relies on the [ZFS](http://en.wikipedia.org/wiki/ZFS) file system.
-Specifically, ZFS [snapshots](http://illumos.org/man/1m/zfs) are used to create point in time snapshots of the PG database.
-The ZFS send and recv utilites are used to restore or bootstrap other nodes in the shard.
+Specifically, ZFS [snapshots](http://illumos.org/man/1m/zfs) are used to create point-in-time snapshots of the PG database.
+The `zfs send` and `zfs recv` utilities are used to restore or bootstrap other nodes in the shard.

 # Supported Platforms

 Manatee has been tested and runs in production on Joyent's [SmartOS](http://www.joyent.com/technology/smartos), and should work on most [Illumos](http://illumos.org) distributions such as OmniOS.
-Unix like operating systems that have ZFS support should work, but they haven't been tested.
+Unix-like operating systems that have ZFS support should work, but have not been tested.

 # Dependencies